quasiuslikecautious/commerce-api/README.md

 <br />
 <strong>Side Note:</strong>

-I also highly recommend <a href="https://crates.io/crates/cargo-watch">cargo-watch</a> for allowing live reloads on the server as changes are saved.
+I also highly recommend [cargo-watch]("https://crates.io/crates/cargo-watch") for allowing live reloads on the server as changes are saved.
 If you do go this route, don't forget to ignore the log folder or cargo will just keep restarting the server!
 <br />
 <br />